 Fear Biter – A dog that has a relatively low inhibition to bite when he cannot avoid contact with something that he is afraid of.
 These bites will be defensive in nature and generally devoid of growls or other warnings before the bite.

-Resource Guarding – Defensive in nature, this is any aggression that is used to defend a limited resource that is already considered possessed by the dog.
+Resource Guarding – Defensive in nature, this is any aggression that is used to defend a limited resource, which is already under a dog’s possession.

 Territorial Aggression – This is aggression with the intent of driving off a competitor from a perceived “territory”.